firstbanco/require_all/README.md

 If having some problems with `autoload_all` or `autoload_rel` then set `$DEBUG=true` to see how files are mapped to their respective modules and classes.

+## Version compatibility and upgrading

+Prior to version 2, RequireAll attempted to automatically resolve dependencies between files, thus allowing them to be required in any order.
+Whilst convenient, the approach used (of rescuing `NameError`s and later retrying files that failed to load) was fundamentally unsafe and can result in incorrect behaviour (for example issue #8, plus more detail and discussion in #21).

+As of version 2, RequireAll will raise a `RequireAll::RequireError` if it encounters a `NameError` caused by a reference to an uninitialised constant during the requiring process.
+As such, it is not backwards compatible, but simple to upgrade by adding any requires to load dependencies in files that need them.

 ## Questions?
 Comments?
 Concerns?